 These are just a few of the great activities happening this Easter weekend.
 Our best bets are below.
-You can find additional options in our Event Calendar and our Spring Fun Guide.
-And with schools closed on Friday, March 25, check our Weekday Event picks for more Friday family activities.
+You can find additional options in our Event Calendar and our Spring Fun Guide, as well as our April GoList.
+And with schools closed on Friday, April 14, check our Weekday Event picks for more Friday family activities.

 Egg Hunts — Citywide